bm98/FS20_HudBar/ReadMe-CamControl.txt

 Changelog:

 V 0.70-B70
-- Add FlyBy feature in Camera Window
+- Add FlyBy feature in Camera App
-- Add Use Custom Cameras in Camera Window
+- Add Use Custom Cameras in Camera App
-- Fix Camera 6DOF Pitch direction
+- Fix Camera 6DOF Pitch direction (changed in one of the SU updates)
+- Update Camera App is completely redone (see quickguide)
 - Update QuickGuide

 V 0.65-B66